 Surrealism (a product of Dadaism) which means “super-realism” or “greater than realism”, in the early beginning is connected with The Breasts of Tiresias, only play of Guillaume Apollinaire performed in Paris in 1918.
 This comedy has a unique verbal association along with an anything-goes atmosphere.
 Apollinaire himself refers to the play as “un drame surrйliste.” and became the foundation for the surrealist movement.

-Other surrealists such Andre Breton Louis Aragon, Roger Vitrac, and Antonin Artaud experimented with various techniques to liberate themselves from the social and theatrical conventions, during 1920s and 1930s, They believed in the great positive, healing force of the subconscious mind, spontaneity, originality, and anarchic humor.
-Their objective was to abolish art as a mere imitation of surface reality, and their visions that were more real than reality.
+Other surrealists such as Andre Breton, Louis Aragon, Roger Vitrac, and Antonin Artaud experimented with various techniques to liberate themselves from the social and theatrical conventions, during the 1920s and 1930s.
+They believed in the great positive healing force of the subconscious mind, spontaneity, originality, and anarchic humor.
+Their objective was to abolish art as a mere imitation of surface reality, and their visions which tapped into something more than reality itself.

 Many of the surrealists’ ideals were carried on by former members of the movement such as Antonin Artaud.
 Today, the influence of Surrealism can be seen in the works of dramatists as Caryl Churchill and Gao Xingjian.